crmathieu/Orbital/README.md

 	q: Perihelion distance to the sun

 	M: Mass in kg
-	R: Average radius in Km
+	R: Average radius in km
 	P: Orbital Period in years

 	Moid: Minimum Orbital Intersection Distance (in this case with Earth) in Astronomical Units (AU)